-B. The following are unpaid holidays for all eligible employees:

-Holidays for a reason of faith or conscience, in accordance with Section 12.5.

-12.2 Observance of Holidays

-The Board of Trustees may establish calendars that observe holidays on dates other than those listed above, or as modified by current institutional practices.

-12.3 Holiday Rules

-The following rules apply to all holidays except the personal holiday:

-- A. Employees will be paid their regular rate of pay even though they do not work on the holiday.
-Part-time employees will receive holiday pay on the same proportional basis that their appointment bears to fulltime employment. - B. Cyclic employees will qualify for holiday compensation if they work or are in pay status on their last regularly scheduled working day preceding the holiday(s) in that month.
-Cyclic year employees will be entitled to the number of paid hours on a holiday in an amount proportionate to the time in pay status during the month to that required for full-time employment. - C. When a holiday falls on the employee's scheduled workday, that day will be considered the holiday.

-D. When a holiday falls on a Saturday, the Friday before will be the holiday.
-When a holiday falls on a Sunday, the following Monday will be the holiday.

-E. Overtime-Exempt Employees

-- 1. Overtime-exempt employees will be paid their regular rate of pay for the hours actually worked on a holiday. - 2.
-If an overtime-exempt employee is required to work on a holiday, the College will provide an alternate day off.
-The alternate day off must be taken within six (6) months following the holiday. - 3.
-When a holiday falls on the employee's scheduled day off the College will provide an alternate day off.
+Independence Day July 4 Labor Day First Monday in September Veterans' Day November 11 Thanksgiving Day Fourth Thursday in November Native American Heritage Day Friday immediately following the fourth Thursday in November December 25 Christmas Day Personal Holiday 1277 B. The following are unpaid holidays for all eligible employees: 1278 1279 Holidays for a reason of faith or conscience, in accordance with Section 12.5.
+1280 1281 12.2 1282 Observance of Holidays 1283 1284 The Board of Trustees may establish calendars that observe holidays on dates other than those listed above, or as modified by current institutional practices.
+1285 1286 12.3 Holiday Rules 1287 1288 The following rules apply to all holidays except the personal holiday: 1289 1290 A. Employees will be paid their regular rate of pay even though they do not work on 1291 the holiday.
+Part-time employees will receive holiday pay on the same 1292 proportional basis that their appointment bears to fulltime employment.
+1293 1294 B. 1295 Cyclic employees will qualify for holiday compensation if they work or are in pay status on their last regularly scheduled working day preceding the holiday(s) in 1296 that month.
+Cyclic year employees will be entitled to the number of paid hours on 1297 a holiday in an amount proportionate to the time in pay status during the month to 1298 that required for full-time employment.
+1299 1300 1301 C. When a holiday falls on the employee's scheduled workday, that day will be considered the holiday.
+1302 1303 D. When a holiday falls on a Saturday, the Friday before will be the holiday.
+When a holiday 1304 falls on a Sunday, the following Monday will be the holiday.
+1305 1306 1307 E. Overtime-Exempt Employees 1308 Overtime-exempt employees will be paid their regular rate of pay for the 1309 1. hours actually worked on a holiday.
+1310 1311 2.
+If an overtime-exempt employee is required to work on a holiday, the 1312 College will provide an alternate day off.
+The alternate day off must be 1313 taken within six (6) months following the holiday.
+1314 1315